the-programmers-hangout/HangoutBot/README.md

 ## Installation

 The bot makes use of Docker and Docker Compose to setup the required environment.
-It makes use of a MySQL database image for persistent data.

 ```console
 $ git clone https://github.com/the-programmers-hangout/HangoutBot.git